-In less than a minute, the Installer will easily install Resilient Linux into your PC’s hard drive.
+In a couple of minutes or less, the Installer will easily install the operating system into your PC’s hard drive.
+Resilient Linux requires at least 4GB of RAM memory.

 You can optionally set a password for encrypting the persistence partition (encryption process may not support old hardware).

 You can test/use Resilient Linux in a virtualized environment as well, the same way you are used to do with any other operating system.
-VirtualBox is supported and tested (install virtualbox-guest-* for a better experience).
+VirtualBox is supported and tested.
+Give some video memory and enable the 3D acceleration on the hypervisor.

 System user will be created upon the first boot with the GNOME Initial Setup Tool (name, region, i18n can be setup here).